leallysmith/ETALHowTo/docs/Digitizing Riverscapes/overallguide.md

 3. Trace the crest of each observed dam, in cases where the dam has damage, trace where the crest would be if it was intact

-What is this Layer?
+What is this layer?
 This layer traces the top crest of a dam to show location, extent, and state of the dam.
 The options for dam_state are intact, where the dam is intact, breached, where the dam has some damage but is still ponding water at a lowered level, and blown_out where there is structural damage the whole height of the dam so it is not ponding water.

 #### Lines of Evidence: